pgericson/gibbon_export/README.markdown

-# gibbon
+# Gibbon Export

-Gibbon is a simple API wrapper for interacting with [MailChimp API](http://www.mailchimp.com/api) 1.3.
+Gibbon Exportis a simple API wrapper for interacting with [MailChimp API](http://apidocs.mailchimp.com/export/)) 1.0.

+###DISCLAIMER

+This gem should properly be some kind of fix or new method to the original gem, I just don't have time for it :/

 ##Installation

-    $ gem install gibbon
+    `gem "gibbon_export", :git => "git://github.com/pgericson/gibbon_export.git"`

 ##Requirements